Lucy Russell, Countess of Bedford: Parentage and marriage

 Lucy Harington was the daughter of Sir John Harington of Exton, and Anne Keilway.
-Although the exact date of her birth is unknown, she was christened on January 25, 1581.
+Although the exact date of her birth is unknown, she was christened on 25 January 1581.
 She was well-educated for a woman in her era, and knew French, Spanish, and Italian.
 She was a member of the Sidney/Essex circle from birth, through her father, first cousin to Sir Robert Sidney and Mary, Countess of Pembroke; she was a close friend of Essex's sisters Penelope Rich and Dorothy Percy, Countess of Northumberland, and the latter named one of her daughters Lucy after her.

 Lucy Harington married Edward Russell, 3rd Earl of Bedford, on 12 December 1594, when she was thirteen years old and he was twenty-two, at St Dunstan's on Stepney Green.
 She miscarried her first child in February 1596 at Bedford House on the Strand in London.

+Courting Anne of Denmark

+Lucy and the Earl seem to have been expected to visit Berwick-upon-Tweed and Scotland in August 1600.
 The Earl of Bedford got himself into serious trouble in 1601 when he rode with the Earl of Essex in rebellion against Queen Elizabeth.
-The Bedford fortunes revived when the reign of James I began in 1603.
+The Bedford fortunes revived after the death of Elizabeth I and the Union of the Crowns in 1603, when the reign of James I began.

 Several English nobles secretly sent representatives into Scotland to try to gain favour and court appointments.
-The Countess of Bedford audaciously skipped the late queen's funeral and rode hard to the Scottish border, ahead of a party of gentlewomen appointed by the Privy Council, and got an audience in Scotland with the new king's wife Anne of Denmark.
-The new queen made her a Lady of the Bedchamber and she became a trusted confidant.
+The Countess of Bedford audaciously skipped the late queen's funeral and rode hard to the Scottish border, ahead of a party of gentlewomen appointed by the privy council, and got an audience in Scotland with the new king's wife Anne of Denmark.
+Anne made Bedford a Lady of the Bedchamber and she became a trusted confidant.
 The queen came from Stirling Castle to Holyrood Palace with a convoy of English ladies who had come seeking attendance and on 31 May 1603 attended church in Edinburgh accompanied by these would-be companions.
 Some of the ladies stayed at John Kinloch's house in Edinburgh.

 The Countess of Bedford travelled south with Anne of Denmark and Prince Henry and Princess Elizabeth.
+There were now a great number of English ladies following the queen.
 At Dingley, Northamptonshire she rode south to meet Lady Anne Clifford, perhaps at Wymondley Priory, and brought her to Dingley on 24 June.

+The French ambassador the Marquis de Rosny identified the Countess of Bedford as an influential courtier, and gave her a gold watch set with diamonds.